thumbmarkjs/thumbmarkjs/README.md

 ![GitHub package.json dynamic](https://img.shields.io/github/package-json/version/ilkkapeltola/thumbmarkjs)
 ![NPM Version](https://img.shields.io/npm/v/thumbmarkjs)

-ThumbmarkJS the world's second best browser fingerprinting JavaScript library.
+ThumbmarkJS is the world's second best browser fingerprinting JavaScript library.
 While not (yet?) as good, it's a free open source alternative to the market leading [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).
 It is easy to use and easily extendable.

 ThumbmarkJS is open source (MIT).

 ## Demo page

 You can help this project by visiting the demo page that **logs your fingerprint for analysis**.
 The logged fingerprint data is only used to improve this library.
 Visit the page from the link: [Show and log my fingerprint](https://www.thumbmarkjs.com/)

+The library works very well to distinguish common browsers.

 ## Simple usage from CDN